Johnny Horton: Personal life

+Horton was married twice.
+His first marriage, to Donna Cook, ended with a divorce granted in Rusk, Texas.

+In September 1953, he married Billie Jean Jones, the widow of country-music singer Hank Williams.
+Billie Jean and Horton had two daughters, Yanina (Nina) and Melody, and Horton adopted Billie Jean's daughter Jeri Lynn.

 Death

-On the night of November 4–5, 1960, Horton and two other band members, Tommy Tomlinson and Tillman Franks, were traveling from the Skyline Club in Austin, Texas, to Shreveport when they collided with an oncoming truck on a bridge near Milano in Milam County, Texas.
-Horton died en route to the hospital, and Tomlinson (1930–1982) was seriously injured; his leg later had to be amputated.
-Franks (1920–2006) suffered head injuries, and James Davis, the driver of the truck, had a broken ankle and other minor injuries.
+On the night of November 4–5, 1960, Horton and two other band members, Tommy Tomlinson and Tillman Franks, were traveling from the Skyline Club in Austin, Texas, to Shreveport, when they collided with an oncoming truck on a bridge near Milano in Milam County, Texas.
+Horton died en route to the hospital, and Tomlinson (1930–1982) was seriously injured; his leg was later amputated.
+Franks (1920–2006) suffered head injuries, and James Davis, the driver of the truck, sustained a broken ankle and other minor injuries.

-The funeral was held in Shreveport on November 8, 1960, officiated by Tillman Franks' younger brother, William Derrel "Billy" Franks, a Church of God minister.
-Johnny Cash did one of the readings, choosing Chapter 20 from the Gospel of John.
+The funeral was held in Shreveport on November 8, 1960, officiated by Franks' younger brother William Derrel "Billy" Franks, a Church of God minister.
+Johnny Cash performed one of the readings, choosing Chapter 20 from the Gospel of John (Resurrection of Jesus).

 Horton is interred at Hillcrest Memorial Park and Mausoleum in Haughton, east of Bossier City in northwestern Louisiana.

 Legacy

-When Johnny Cash, a good friend of Horton's, learned about the accident he said, "[I] locked myself in one of the hotel's barrooms and cried."
+When Johnny Cash, a good friend of Horton's, learned about the accident, he said, "[I] locked myself in one of the hotel's barrooms and cried."
 Cash dedicated his rendition of "When It's Springtime in Alaska (It's Forty Below)" to Horton on his album Personal File: "Johnny Horton was a good old friend of mine."
-Over time, Horton's material has been re-released a number of times, through boxsets and compilations.
+Over time, Horton's material has been rereleased a number of times, through boxsets and compilations.

-Horton was inducted into The Louisiana Music Hall of Fame and posthumously inducted into the Delta Music Museum Hall of Fame in Ferriday, Louisiana.
+Horton was inducted into the Louisiana Music Hall of Fame and posthumously inducted into the Delta Music Museum Hall of Fame in Ferriday, Louisiana.

-Some racist songs by Johnny Rebel have sometimes been incorrectly associated with Horton.
-Rebel did not begin recording until after Horton's death.
-The mistake is apparently because Horton recorded the historical song "Johnny Reb".